If you’re looking to upgrade your diet with some raw and wholesome plant based goodness check out my top 10 ways to start with raw food.

 Keeping it simple, fun and interesting without taking it all too seriously will help to keep you from feeling bored or overwhelmed.

-Please do your research about sprouting as some foods really must be cooked and shouldn’t be eaten raw eg. most beans are toxic unless they have been cooked before eating.
+Please do your research about sprouting as some foods really must be cooked and shouldn’t be eaten raw eg. Most beans are toxic unless they have been cooked before eating.
 Most mushrooms should also be cooked.

 As with any change in your diet, you should speak to your doctor before making changes and discuss if including more plant-based and raw foods will be suitable for you.